jas-atwal/catweb/README.md

 2. Ensure that you have login credentials for Docker Enerprise Platform 3.0 hosted at https://ucp.west.us.se.dckr.org/

-3. Create a repository named `catweb` in your `namespace` in Docker Trusted Registry https://dtr.west.us.se.dckr.org/
+3. Create a repository named `catweb` in your `namespace` in Docker Trusted Registry at https://dtr.west.us.se.dckr.org/

-4. Set your env variable for DTR and DCT
+4. Set your env variable for `DTR` and `DCT`

 ```bash
 $ export DTR=dtr.west.us.se.dckr.org